-If you do, check that the lender is a member of a trade body and complies with the code of practice, specifically on logbook loans.
+If you do take one out, check that the lender is a member of a trade body and it complies with a code of practice, specifically on logbook loans.

 If you have a low income and you need to borrow a small amount for a short time, you should consider contacting a credit union.

 However, you might first have to open a savings account with them.